 DIY Burlap-Wrapped Holiday Planters and Front Door Décor

 It just didn’t feel like a red and green year for the holiday planters and wreath.
-Somewhat inspired by the golden berries and seeded eucalyptus stems that were found at the garden centre but also a unique contrast to the Bloodgood Japanese Maple-coloured front door, the pale green of the house, and the rustic tones of burlap which the planters are wrapped in.
+This year’s decor was somewhat inspired by the golden berries and seeded eucalyptus stems that were found at the garden center, but also a unique contrast to the Bloodgood Japanese Maple-colored front door, the pale green of the house, and the rustic tones of burlap.

 The glossy deep green tones that create the base notes for the planters and wreath come mostly from pine, yew, cedar, and sarcococca branches.
-Adding some blue spruce and eucalyptus adds that calming grey-green-blue colour that lifts the green and adds amazing texture.
+Some blue spruce and eucalyptus adds that calming grey-green-blue color that lifts the green and adds amazing texture.
 Aucuba, stems of yellow berries, and dried hops (from the Halloween Hop Wreath) add the accents.

-Of course no holiday display is complete without lighting.
-Cool white LED branch lights were added to the planters and champagne-coloured pinecone lights were wrapped around the banister, tangled with a blackberry branch for fun.
+Of course, no holiday display is complete without lighting.
+Cool white LED branch lights were added to the planters and champagne-colored pinecone lights were wrapped around the banister, tangled with a blackberry branch.

 Ready to make your own?
 Here are the instructions.
 PS: If you still need to make a wreath check out the instructions here.

 Step 1: Start with a planter filled with soil.
 We used one of the self-watering pots that previously held a tomato plant.
 Begin to build your base by tucking in cedar or an evergreen that will gently hang over the edge of the planter around the perimeter of the pot.

 Step 2: Gather a variety of foliage, berries, twigs, pinecones, ribbons, and anything else you want to add to your wreath.
 Prune the stems into a point for easier inserting into the soil.
 Continue to build the foliage up by working from the outside towards the center of the pot.
 Here, pine boughs and sarcococca make up the base structure of the planter.